jfalcou/kiwaku/doc/rationale/glossary.md

 @subsection glossary-extent Extent

-An @ref glossary-extent is a value that represent the number of element along a given axis of a container.
-@ref shape and @ref stride can be constructed from a series of @ref glossary-extent.
+An @ref glossary-extent is a value that represent the number of element along a given axis of a container. kwk::shape and kwk::stride can be constructed from a series of @ref glossary-extent.
 The numerical value associated to an @ref glossary-extent is named **dimension**.

 Valid values for an @ref glossary-extent can be: